 Kayanna, originally from Kingston, Jamaica, is pursuing a Ph.D. degree in Computer Science at UND after earning a B.B.A. in Information Systems, with minors in computer science and cybersecurity.
 Kayanna was initially interested in this internship because of the doors it would open for future opportunities.

 Bogdan (Bo) Nechepurenko

-Bo, originally from Mariupol, Ukraine, is pursuing a B.S. degree in Chemical Engineering at the UND after earning a B.S. degree in Biology at Minnesota State University-Moorhead.
-From this experience, Bo hopes to gain experience working on a team as well as learning about energy structures.
+Bo, originally from Mariupol, Ukraine, is pursuing a B.S. degree in Chemical Engineering at UND after earning a B.S. degree in Biology at Minnesota State University-Moorhead.
+From this opportunity, Bo hopes to gain experience working on a team as well as learning about energy structures.